What Is Net Worth?

 In other words, your net worth is the figure you get when you add up everything you own from the value of your home to the cash in your bank account and then subtract from that the value of all of your debts which may include a mortgage, car or student loans, or even credit card balances.

 Theoretically, your net worth is the value in cash you would have if you were to sell everything you own and paid off all of your debts.
-In some cases, this number is actually negative, which indicates that you own more in liabilities than in assets.
+In some cases, this number is actually negative, which indicates that you carry more in liabilities than in assets.

-In fact, when it comes to your financial health, so to speak, there is no ubiquitous magic net worth number you should be striving for.
+In fact, when it comes to your financial health, there is no ubiquitous magic net worth number you should be striving for.
 But, you should use your net worth to track your progress from year to year and to hopefully see it improve and grow over time.